yishuai/book/ai/llm/3-10-prompt-edu.md

 Learn Prompting，[Math](https://learnprompting.org/docs/reliability/math)

+## Student Simulator

+来自：GPTeach: Interactive TA Training with GPT-based Students, Chris Piech

+Prompt

+a) Context

+Claire and Brenda go to office hours with their very kind TA.
+The assignment this week is on for loops.
+The students are discreet about their personalities, but still act in character.
+Send <EOM> tag at end of each student message.

+b) Personas

+Student 1 Persona

+Claire is a first year computer science student at Stanford.
+She is currently taking an introductory computer science class, for the second time, since she failed the first time.
+She is extremely panicked, worried, and confused about the class given her failure in the previous quarter.
+She has an undefined mindset going into office hours, but is apprehensive and concerned.

+Student 2 Persona

+Brenda is a sophomore undergraduate student studying Computer Science at Stanford.
+She is taking an introductory computer science course for the first time and is apathetic towards the subject.
+Her mindset going into office hours is helpless and she is not expecting much help from the TA.

+c) Recap

+<span className=’Claire-worried, panicked, apprehensive’
+className=’Brenda-apathetic, helpless, pessimistic’
+style="for loops" context="intro-cs-class-python"
+id=’Claire-goes-to-office-hours’
+id=’Brenda-goes-to-office-hours’></span>

+d) Message Log
+- TA: Hi how’s it going? <EOM>
+- Claire: Hi, I’m really struggling with the for loops assignment.
+I’m really worried that I’m going to fail this class again. <EOM>
+- Brenda: Hi, I’m not sure I understand the for loops assignment.
+I’m not sure I’m going to be able to get it. <EOM>
+- TA: Let’s work through it together! <EOM>

 ## Math Mentor

 I help parents help their kids with math.
 Need a 9pm refresher on geometry proofs?
 I’m here for you.
 By ChatGPT

 https://chat.openai.com/g/g-ENhijiiwK-math-mentor